Let's focus on content.

 Knowing is half the battle

 But if you knew what kind of content your visitors were seeking, that would help in making better decisions in how to spend those precious resources.
 We can help you in identifying customer needs.
 Everyone looking to make a purchase, regardless of size or type of product, can be divided into 3 broad categories.
 A buyer in each category has their own unique behaviors, questions, and needs.
-Let's look at those now.
+This is known as the buyer's journey, let's look at those now.

+This is the first stage on the buyer's journey.
 In the awareness category, the buyer has realized and expressed symptoms of a potential problem or opportunity.
-This realize they have a need or situation that will require the making of a purchase.
+They realize they have a need or situation that will require the making of a purchase.

 - "I have a sore throat, fever, and I'm achy all over.
 What's wrong with me?"